 Expressions can be seen as a way of allowing customization of inner loops.
 This is contrast to scripting which is mostly aimed at gluing large parts of code base together.
 So in this sense, C++ forms the center of your application, python could be used to put pieces of it together, and SeExpr is used to customize tight inner loops.

 We have packaged several demo applications with SeExpr to show some potential uses.
-We include a simple ASCII graphing calculator (.mov), a Qt graphing calculator (.mov), a RenderMan shader and shadeop (.mov) to access expressions and a Qt particle simulator (soon to be released).
+We include a simple ASCII graphing calculator (.mov), a Qt graphing calculator (.mov), a RenderMan shader and shadeop (.mov) to access expressions and a simple Qt image editor (.mov).
 These are all available in the src/demos directory of the source tree.

 Artistic control is very important for film making.
 Expressions though essentially a mathematical concept can readily be used to create artist directed procedural content.
 One key we found was creating an interface around the expression language that automatically exposed parameters on defined variables.
 For example on the right you see a color ramp, slider, and spline ramp that are all automatically generated from just typing the expression below.
 Also, libraries of expressions are created by expert users and shared with other users.
 While we are not releasing the GUI for the expression editor, the expression language at its core is SeExpr.
 A demonstration of the expression editor can be seen in this video (YouTube) at time 3:18.
 Also take a look at our custom editor (.mov) and more library (.mov) in action.

 SeExpr can be used in many evaluation contexts, and in each context it may have different bound variables, different customizable functions.
 As an example, a programmer could allow a user to generate an image by evaluating an expression at each point of the image and binding a u and v variable for the u,v parameter of the image.
 Then the user could write